sdkman/sdkman-vendor-gradle-plugin/README.md

 ####Credentials

-The credentials for Vendors consisting of a security key and token can be obtained by raising an [Issue on Github](https://github.com/gvmtool/gradle-sdkvendor-plugin/issues).
+The credentials for Vendors consisting of a security key and token can be obtained by raising an [Issue on Github](https://github.com/sdkman/sdkman-vendor-gradle-plugin).

 ####Other Config

-Other configuration such as `candidate`, `version`, `url` and `hashtag` may be populated dynamically in the build.
+Configurations such as `candidate`, `version`, `url` and `hashtag` may be populated dynamically in the build.

 ##Gradle Tasks

 The plugin provides the following tasks for releasing, defaulting and announcing:

-`gvmAnnounceVersion` - Announce a Release on GVM.
+`sdkAnnounceVersion` - Announce a Release on SDKMAN.

-`gvmDefaultVersion` - Make an existing Candidate Version the new Default on GVM.
+`sdkDefaultVersion` - Make an existing Candidate Version the new Default on SDKMAN.

-`gvmReleaseVersion` - Release a new Candidate Version on GVM.
+`sdkReleaseVersion` - Release a new Candidate Version on SDKMAN.

 `sdkMajorRelease` - Convenience task performs a Major Release consisting of Release, Default and Announce combined.